nosolls/geos-singularity/README.md

 # GEOS fixtures in Singularity
 These files are various definition files for using GEOSfvdycore and GEOSgcm within Singularity.
 Most are on the Singularity library.
+There are constant changes to GEOS, so these may not build because of that.

 ### Which files are which?